SuzanneNL/clouds-memory-game/testing.md

 The game does not work in Internet Explorer.

 ## Responsiveness
-Testing to see if the website adjusts itself to the size of the device was mostly done using the Chrome DevTool.
-With media queries, the size of the header, game, click counter and buttons was adjusted.
+- Whilst building this website, testing to see if the website adjusts itself to the size of the device was mostly done with the Chrome DevTool.
+Media queries makse the size of the header, game, click counter and buttons adjust to the device.
-At the final stage, the website was tested on my personal devices (Lenovo Ideapad 110, HP Pavilion P6330NL with Lenco Monitor (1920px x 1080px), Huawei P30, Samsung Galaxy S4 mini), and my family's and friends' devices.
+- At the final stage, the website was tested on my personal devices (Lenovo Ideapad 110, HP Pavilion P6330NL with Lenco Monitor (1920px x 1080px), Huawei P30, Samsung Galaxy S4 mini), and my family's and friends' devices.
 The website was displayed as intended.